XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Neural network information

-\subsubsection{Architectural benchmarking: Extended error analysis}
+\subsection{Architectural benchmarking: extended error analysis}

-To supplement the analysis in the main text, the following figure provides a detailed comparison of the error metrics (Mean Absolute Error, Mean Squared Error, and Maximum Absolute Error) for each physical field variable when using the FVMN and FVFNO architectures in the hybrid loop.
+To supplement the analysis in the main text, Fig.~\ref{sup_fig:errors_network_comparison} compares Mean Squared Error (MSE), Mean Absolute Error (MAE), and Maximum Absolute Error (MaxAE) for each physical field when using FVMN and FVFNO in the hybrid loop.